At the Project:

 - However, flocking can have disadvantages.
-Conspicuous flocks may attract predators like the Merlin below, which has just grabbed a Tree Swallow and Another benefit of flocking: more eyes can find food more efficiently.
+Conspicuous flocks may attract predators like the Merlin below, which has just captured a Tree Swallow and Another benefit of flocking: more eyes can discover food more efficiently.

-- Bird species tend to form feeding flocks if their food supply is found in scattered
+- Bird species have been found to form feeding flocks if their food supply is found

 - Species of birds that forage on irregular insect swarms, moving schools of fish,